Hailey-Ross/syn_sweeping/README.md

 # Philanthropist Job
-Simply a converted version of syn_construction for Poison Meadows RP.
+Simply a converted version of syn_construction for [Poison Meadows RP](https://discord.gg/JcPXMkqrh6)
 All credit goes to [Blue](https://github.com/kamelzarandah) for creating the original Resource

 ## Dependencies: